mahmooDB/AWSDevice/README.md

  * serverless

 Golang written AWS lambda functions must be compiled first before deployment.
-Therefore when you are inside the project folder run
+Therefore when you are inside the project folder run:
 ```
 make
 ```